PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 invocations, but only migrate the full structural unit after confirming their surrounding ordering and the earlier regression guard.

+The three Pad-Mul invocations are now migrated as their own complete indexed unit. `run_pad_mul_layout_cleanup` retains all three retry positions and their surrounding order under stable `LAYOUT_PLAN` ID `layout.pad_mul_posttranspose_add_nhwc`.
+Its exact guard checks the complete Transpose→Pad/MirrorPad→Mul→Transpose→Add topology, exclusive internal edges, inverse permutations, protected outputs, constant availability, Pad shape, and broadcast compatibility before snapshotting.
+Constant cloning, operator input/output rewiring, both structural Transpose removals, and pruning now use one shared `ModelIRGraphIndex` and the session `LayoutState`.
+The prior deletion-only partial-edit failure mode is therefore not present.

+Sequential verification completed with:

+- `4 passed, 785 deselected` for the Pad-Mul success/no-op runner contracts,
+  ordered-runner architecture, and irrelevant-graph preflight; the successful rewrite used one full GraphIndex build and one snapshot, while the incomplete topology used zero snapshots;
+- `4 passed, 757 deselected` for the corrected Pad-Mul regression together with InstanceNorm, flattened global-normalization, and residual-Add Pad fixtures;
+- `1082 passed, 5 deselected, 2 warnings in 138.57s` for the full direct suite;
+- Tier 2 `osnet025_Nx3x256x128.onnx` `-cotof` evaluation with every output
+  compared, `evaluation_pass=true`, and maximum absolute error `2.193450927734375e-05`.

+The temporary Tier 2 output directory was deleted.
+All validation remained single-process and sequential, with no dependency or TensorFlow import added.
+Rerun the AST call-frequency inventory before selecting the next complete raw family.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work